-FlashCopy operations can occur on multiple source and target VDisks.
+More advanced FlashCopy features allow operations to occur on multiple source and target VDisks.
 FlashCopy management operations are coordinated to allow a common single point in time for copying target VDisks from their respective source VDisks.
 This allows a consistent copy of data that spans multiple VDisks.
-For SAN Volume Controller software level 4.2.0 or higher, the FlashCopy feature also allows multiple target VDisks to be copied from each source VDisk.
+The FlashCopy feature also allows multiple target VDisks to be copied from each source VDisk.
 This can be used to create images from different points in time for each source VDisk.

-For SAN Volume Controller software level 4.2.1 or higher, the FlashCopy feature also allows a FlashCopy target VDisk to be the source VDisk of another FlashCopy mapping.
-SAN Volume Controller version 4.2.1 also introduces incremental FlashCopy, which potentially reduces the amount of time to complete the copy operation after the initial copy has completed.
+The Cascaded FlashCopy feature also allows a FlashCopy target VDisk to be the source VDisk of another FlashCopy mapping.
+You also have the option of using the Incremental FlashCopy feature, which potentially reduces the amount of time to complete the copy operation after the initial copy has completed.
 Only the differences are copied when the FlashCopy mapping restarts.

-Source VDisks and target VDisks must meet the following requirements:
+FlashCopy associates a source VDisk and a target VDisk in a FlashCopy Mapping.
+The source VDisks and target VDisks must meet the following requirements:

-- They must be the same size. - The same cluster must manage them.
+• They must be the same size.

+• The same cluster must manage them.